Save big (up to $1,875) on small business tools with our free membership, business.com+

 Stand out from the crowded market of boring podcasts by following these tips.

 Podcasts may have existed since the early 2000s, but it wasn’t until more recent years — especially during the pandemic — that the medium exploded in popularity.
-According to recent data from Statista, almost 70 million Americans listened to podcasts in 2023 and Apple shared that there are now more than 2.7 million podcasts available to listeners.
+According to recent data from Edison Research, 47 percent of Americans aged 12 and older have listened to a podcast in the past month.
+Podcast Index also reports there are now more than 4.5 million podcasts available to listeners.

 With so many podcast options to choose from, devising a strategy to ensure the right listeners find your content can be challenging.
 Here are some tips to help you get started.